How to boost your engagement on Instagram

 Discover exactly when you can reach the most users on Instagram

-You will no doubt realise through your comparisons that certain types of content work better than others.
-This is precisely the type of content you should increasingly publish i.e. supplying your target group with exactly what they apparently need.
-In this way, you can achieve the highest engagement rates from your content while simultaneously and effectively positioning yourself, which is another factor that Instagram users really appreciate.
+You will no doubt realize through your comparisons that certain types of content work better than others.
+This is precisely the type of content you should increasingly publish.
+In this way, you can achieve the highest engagement rates while simultaneously and effectively positioning yourself, which is another factor that Instagram users really appreciate.

 5. Use a special hashtag for your brand

-Major brands and internationally operating corporations are not the only ones who have the "right" to use hashtags.
-You can also work this stylistic tool in exactly the same way!
+Major brands and international corporations are not the only ones who have the "right" to use hashtags.
+You can also work with this stylistic tool exactly the same way!
 Even if you are only just starting out with your Instagram activities, working with hashtags is recommended.

-Branding yourself by using a hashtag not only ensures that your content is more associated to you as a publisher.
-It also means that you are able to monitor which content has already been posted much more effectively, and find out if a particularly good photo of yours has been shared on Instagram via third parties, for instance.
-Using a hashtag ultimately makes a positive contribution to your brand and if you are tagged by others on Instagram, this method can ensure that you are recognised more intensively.
+Branding yourself by using a hashtag not only ensures that your content is associated with you as a publisher.
+It also means that you can monitor which content has already been posted much more effectively and find out if a particularly good photo of yours has been shared on Instagram via third parties, for instance.
+Using a hashtag ultimately makes a positive contribution to your brand and if you are tagged by others on Instagram, this method can ensure that you are recognized more intensively.

 6. Identify which trending hashtags are attracting the most attention

-This allows you to reach more users on Instagram and usually to generate more interaction at the same time.
-This is because content with popular hashtags remains in focus and is seen by more users – and, in turn, quantitative distribution is more wide spread, which is also ultimately relevant for your content!
+This allows you to reach more users on Instagram and to generate more interaction at the same time.
+This is because content with popular hashtags remains in focus and is seen by more users and, in turn, quantitative distribution is more widespread, which is also ultimately relevant for your content!

 7. Locate the best hashtags in your own niches and use them

 The same principle applies to hashtags which are fundamentally popular in your niche.
-On Instagram, some hashtags are frequently always used and they are therefore also adopted by a great many publishers.
-This strategy may initially seem appealing but more benefit can be achieved, for both you and your topic, if you primarily use hashtags which best relate to and describe each post.
+On Instagram, some hashtags are frequently used and adopted by a great many publishers.
+This strategy may initially seem appealing, but more benefit can be achieved, for both you and your topic, if you use hashtags which best relate to and describe each post.

 Hashtag searches on Instagram